Danack/RfcCodex/etiquette/how_to_have_better_discussions.md

 If there is any utility in their words, it is likely someone else will repeat it in a more intelligible phrase.

 [^smoother_bc_breaks]: Although I agree with most of the BC breaks in PHP core, I think some of them could have been done a lot more smoothly, to make life easier for end-users.
 See the 'Clear upgrade path] in [RFC Attitudes](etiquette/rfc_attitudes.md) for examples.

+[^neophyte]: A programmer who is more experienced than a noob, but not that much more.
+They have a tendency to think they are more experienced than they actually are.